TrySound/rollup-plugin-terser/README.md

 `options` - [terser API options](https://github.com/fabiosantoscode/terser#minify-options)

+`options.sourcemap: boolean`

-`options.sourcemap` - default: `true`, type: `boolean`.
-The only own option which is used to generate source maps and pass them to rollup.
+Generates source maps and passes them to rollup.
+Defaults to `true`.

+`options.numWorkers: number`

+Amount of workers to spawn.
+Defaults to the number of CPUs minus 1.

 ## Examples